sumanbhattarai/JAVA/Applet/ReadMe.md

  > stop()

- - Stop method is called when a web browser leaves the HTML document containing the applet when it goes to another page.
+ - The stop() is called when a web browser leaves the HTML document containing the applet when it goes to another page.
 You should use stop() to suspend threads don't need to run when the applet is not visible.

+ > destroy()

+ - The destroy() is called when the environment determines your applet needs to be removed completely from memory.
+At this point you should free up any resources the applet may be using.
+The destroy() is called only after the stop().